partlyhuman/loopycart/docs/USAGE.md

 * SRAM / Backup - backs up the current game's save file to the Pico flash.
 Again this is stored on your cart.
 Do this *before* switching from your existing game to a new game.
 * SRAM / Restore - if it can find a backed up save for the current game, loads it from the Pico flash.
 Do this *after* switching to a new game that you've previously played on your Floopy Drive.
 * SRAM / Choose File - either choose a Loopy save file here, or drag and drop a save onto it.
 See below for more on Saves.
 Writing will begin as soon as you choose a file.
+* DEVICE / Set Nickname - add your name to personalize your Floopy Drive just like PC Collection!
+The device name will be updated the next time you plug it in.

 ## Typical Operation

 Say you want to change the game on your Floopy Drive from OldGame to NewGame.
 The typical steps would be:

-1. SRAM / Backup
-2. Erase 2MB (assuming NewGame is 2MB) or Full Erase (if NewGame is 3MB)
+1. Erase 2MB (assuming NewGame is 2MB) or Full Erase (if NewGame is 3MB)
-3. ROM / Choose File and select NewGame.bin
+2. ROM / Choose File and select NewGame.bin
-4. SRAM / Restore
+3. SRAM / Restore if you've played it before on the Floopy Drive

-## ROMS

-The preferred ROM set for the Floopy Drive is called "CASIO LOOPY ROMS COMPLETE SET [verified 2023]".
-These are all confirmed working with the Floopy Drive.

-**NOTE** ROMs in big-endian are expected by the Floopy Drive, however, if you use a little-endian ROM, we will try to detect this and swap the bytes for you transparently.
-So other ROM sets should work too.

-## Saves

-Saves are tested to be compatible with [Loopy My Seal Emulator](https://github.com/PSI-Rockin/LoopyMSE) and MAME.
+Note that you don't need to backup the SRAM manually since that's done every time you plug in the Floopy Drive.